phubbard67/HaskellProjects/FinalProject/ColossalCaveAdventure/README.md

-# HaskellProjects
-These are a few haskell projects from school

 # Not So Colossal Haskel Adventure
 This is a somewhat clone of the original game Colossal Cave Adventure orginally made by Will Crowther.
 This version is ONLY MEANT TO RUN ON LINUX and has been tested on Ubuntu.
 The game DOES NOT trim any spaces, so 'quit' and '  quit  ' are two different commands.
 ## Building the Project